 The plants need sun and warmth.
 Ground cherry plants will do best in a sunny, frost-free location.
 Position them near a wall to give them additional warmth and to protect them from strong winds.
 If you fear a frost, cover the plants with plastic sheeting or fabric row covers.
 If they get leggy, pinching back the shoots gets you a more compact ground cherry.

 Consistent irrigation is a must for ground cherries.
 If you let the plants dry out, you will seriously limit your fruit crop.
 This plant goes dormant and stops all growth during a drought.
 Overwatering is usually only a problem when the soil isn't well-draining.
 If your soil doesn't drain well, consider raised beds or at least mounded rows.

 Ground cherry plants can be propagated from stem cuttings.
 The resulting plants will flower early and fruit generously, but they won't have the same vitality as seedling-grown plants.

 To propagate ground cherry plants from cuttings, make 4- to 6-inch cuttings from last year's shoots.
 Take each cutting from a leaf axil in autumn using a long, diagonal cut.
 Alternatively, take slightly longer cuttings and then recut the shoot on a long diagonal to allow maximum uptake of water and nutrients.

 Treat the cut area with rooting hormone to increase your chances that the plant will grow roots.
 After they are treated, poke the shoots into plant pots filled with normal soil.
-Keep them in a warm location where they will get indirect light.
+Keep them in a warm location where they will get indirect light but no direct sun.
 It's also important to keep the soil moist.
 Over time, the little cuttings should root.
 Plant the rooted cuttings in mid-May.